smithjasonm/tictactoe/README.md

 The game model represents a single game.
 Each game has a status, 0–9 plays, and 0–2 players.
 The model also provides public methods to perform the following tasks:

- - Get the number of the next play (each play is numbered from 1–9)
+ - Get the number of the next play (each play being numbered from 1–9)
  - Determine whether given x and y values are valid game coordinates
- - Determine whether a given position is available
+ - Determine whether a given position (i.e, game cell) is available
- - Get the state of a given position (i.e., empty, occupied by X, or occupied by O)
+ - Get the state of a given position—empty, occupied by X, or occupied by O
  - Make a play
  - Register a player's resignation
  - Get the player whose turn it is